django-cms/django-cms/cms/docs/installation.md

 Templates
 ---------

-If you don't have already a gettext stub in your settings.py put this in your settings.py after the imports:
+If you don't have already a `gettext` stub in your `settings.py` file, insert the following line near the beginning of the file but after any import statements that it may have:

 	gettext = lambda s: s

-This allows you to use gettext in settings.py.
+This allows you to use `gettext` in `settings.py`.

-Add some templates you want to use within Django-cms 2.0 that contain at least one {% placeholder %} templatetag, to your settings.py:
+Add some templates you want to use within Django-cms 2.0 that contain at least one `{% placeholder %}` template tag to your `settings.py`:

 	CMS_TEMPLATES = (
 		('base.html', gettext('default')),
 		('2col.html', gettext('2 Column')),
 		('3col.html', gettext('3 Column')),
 		('extra.html', gettext('Some extra fancy template')),
 	)

 For some template examples see the templates used in the example project.

-A quick example:
+Here's a quick example of what a template might look like:

 	{% load cms_tags %}